-92. There has been no change since the previous follow-up report in relation to the recommendation to review the effectiveness of the FIU systems to combat ML and FT.
+103. There has been no change since the previous follow-up report in relation to the recommendation to review the effectiveness of the FIU systems to combat ML and FT.
 As indicated, section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation.
 While the above provision did not include FT, section 3(f) of the MPFIU&ATA amends section 9 to incorporate financing of terrorism policies..

-93. Statistics with regard to the operations of the FIB in 2012 have been submitted for this report.
+104. Statistics with regard to the operations of the FIB in 2012 have been submitted for this report.
 It should be noted that SARs submitted to the FIU are analyzed and intelligence reports based on these analyses are forwarded to the FIB as reflected in the table below.
-For the period July to December 2012, a breakdown of the activities of the FIB is presented in the following table.
+For the period January to July 2013, a breakdown of the activities of the FIB is presented in the following table.

-Table 5: Activities of the FIB for the July to December 2012
+Table 5: Activities of the FIB for the January to July 2013

 Activities Number

-Intelligence reports 11
+Intelligence reports 49

 received from FIU

-Intelligence reports 11
+Intelligence reports 49

 investigated

-New ML investigations for 1
+New ML investigations for 0

 the period

-Non-SARs related 14
+Non-SARs related 28

 investigations

-On-going ML 11
+On-going ML 0

 investigations

 Assistance in external 1

 investigations

-New cash forfeiture 4
+New cash forfeiture 0

 investigations

-Ongoing forfeiture 11
+Ongoing forfeiture 0

 investigations

-Ongoing cash forfeiture 4
+Ongoing cash forfeiture 0

 investigations

-94. In addition to the above, the FIB reported four (4) cash seizures comprising TT\$558,959 and negligible foreign currency and four (4) detention orders for the same cash, two (2) forfeiture orders and two (2) restraint orders.
-The FIB also applied for nine (9) search warrants and twenty-four (24) production orders during the period July to December 2012.
-Of the twenty-five (25) investigations conducted by the FIB during the period , four (4) were submitted to the DPP for possible prosecution, four (4) lacked sufficient information or evidence and one(1) did not merit further investigation after review.
-Eight (8) matters concerning ongoing confiscation investigations were also referred to the DPP.
-Information on the money laundering prosecution begun in August 2012 has not been submitted for this report.
+105. In addition to the above, the FIB reported six (6) cash seizures comprising TT\$1,498,189 and US\$162,315 and other negligible foreign currency and twenty (20) detention orders, six (6) of which concerned the same cash and the remaining for TT\$336,181 and US\$46,600.
+The FIB also applied for forty (40) production orders during the period January to July 2013.
+Of the seventy-seven (77) investigations conducted by the FIB during the period, twenty-seven (27) were parallel investigations.
+None of the investigations warranted submissions to the DPP and one(1) did not merit further investigation after review.
+One (1) matter concerning restraint was also referred to the DPP.
+The money laundering prosecution begun in August 2012 is now at the stage of committal proceedings.
+It is anticipated that a further money laundering charge would be laid from a fraud matter currently being prosecuted.

-95. While the Central Authority made no mutual legal assistance requests for the period July to December 2012, it received 4 such requests.
-Information as to the status of these requests has not been provided for this report.
+106. While the Central Authority made no mutual legal assistance requests for the period January to July 2013, it received one (1) such request.
+Information as to the status of this request has not been provided for this report.